-Summary of Key Mietendeckel Rules
+Summary of key Mietendeckel rules

-Effective Date Type of Rental Contract Applicable Measures Prescribed by the Mietendeckel Likely Negative Financial Impact Post 23 February 2020 First time letting and reletting In the case of first-time letting or reletting after the Mietendeckel comes into force, the new rent may not exceed the prescribed upper rent limit.
+Effective date Type of rental contract Applicable measures prescribed by the Mietendeckel Likely negative financial impact Post 23 February 2020 First time letting and reletting In the case of first-time letting or reletting after the Mietendeckel comes into force, the new rent may not exceed the prescribed upper rent limit.
 This could result in lessors having to lower the rent to a level below the rent paid by the previous tenant.
 The impact of this requirement is dependent on level of tenant churn.
 Assuming this remains unchanged versus FY 2019, the likely financial impact could be in the region of 1.5% of annualised net rental income.
 Post 23 February 2020 Existing leases: rent freeze For existing leases, a rent freeze initially applies, but with no requirement to lower rents, provided the rent level set at 18 June 2019 has not been increased since that date.
 If there has been a rent increase, future rental payments must be reduced to the June 2019 level.
 Absent any mitigating action by PSD (please refer to section on "Maintaining Strategic Flexibility"), it is estimated that the impact for the financial year ended 31 December 2020 could be in the region of 1% of annualised net rental income.
 Post 23 November 2020 Automatic rent reduction If the rent limit (adjusted for location surcharges or discounts) is exceeded by more than 20%, the landlord must reduce the rent to 120% of the prescribed rent limit, but only nine months after the rental cover comes into force (i.e. 23 November 2020).
-If the landlord accepts a rent higher than 120% of the prescribed limit, he is liable to a fine of up to Euro 500,000 in each case.
 Absent any mitigating action by PSD (please refer to section on "Maintaining Strategic Flexibility"), it is estimated that the financial impact for the financial year ended 31 December 2020 could be in the region of 1.5% of annualised net rental income.
-Moreover, considering the 2021 impact, the Company estimates that the rent reductions for Berlinbased residential tenants could represent up to 17% of annualised net rental income.
+If the landlord accepts a rent higher than 120% of the prescribed limit, they are liable to a fine of up to €500,000 in each case.
+Moreover, considering the 2021 impact, the Company estimates that the rent reductions for Berlin-based residential tenants could represent up to 17% of annualised net rental income.